Diseases and Conditions

 Meats, such as bacon, breakfast sausage, ham, cold cuts (bologna), Canadian bacon, corned beef, hot dogs, Polish and Italian sausages

-Fish, such as canned tuna, salmon, sardines; commercially frozen, prebreaded, or smoked fish; canned shellfish
+Fish, such as canned tuna, salmon, and sardines; commercially frozen, prebreaded, or smoked fish; and canned shellfish

 Canned foods, such as vegetables, soups, vegetable and tomato juices

 Prepared or premixed products, such as boxed macaroni and cheese, potato mixes, TV dinners, frozen entrees

 Snacks, such as salted crackers, pretzels, potato chips, commercially prepared baked goods (for example, cookies and doughnuts)

 Other foods, such as olives, pickles, commercially prepared salad dressings, soy and steak sauces, and cheeses

 Many food products that are commercially prepared are now available with lower sodium content.
 When buying food products, be sure to check the labels for the symbol Na or NaCl, or the words sodium or sodium chloride that indicate sodium is present.

 Other spices and herbs can be substituted for salt to add flavor.
 Salt substitutes are also available.
 Consult your doctor or a registered dietitian for more tips on how you can manage the sodium in your diet.